viamrobotics/docs/docs/services/motion.md

 This can be any pose, from the perspective of any component whose location is known in the robot’s `FrameSystem`.
 It will be converted into the frame of the component named in `component_name` when passed to `MoveToPosition`.

-**`world_state`**: This data structure is structured identically to what is described above in “Move”, and is intended to behave the same.
+**`world_state`**: This data structure is structured identically to what is described above in "Move", and is intended to behave the same.
 However, a user’s own implementation of `MoveToPosition` may or may not make use of World State.

 **`extra`**: This data structure is a generic struct, which the user can use to insert any arbitrary extra data they like to pass to their own motion planning implementation.